emnify/emnify-sdk-python/docs/sphinx/getting_started.rst

 ------------
 Now when you have SDK configured it's time to learn what you can do further.

-To explore use-cases SDK is capable to, see :doc:`examples`.
+If you're new to IoT Connectivity and EMnify it makes sense to start with learning :doc:`concepts`.
+Visit our `Developers Hub <https://www.emnify.com/developers/documentation>`_ to learn more.

-Visit our `Developers Documentation <https://www.emnify.com/developers/documentation>`_ to learn more about IoT Connectivity.
+Once you're comfortable with :doc:`concepts` you may explore use-cases SDK is capable for, see :doc:`examples`.

 The EMnify System Documentation can be found `here <https://cdn.emnify.net/api/doc/index.html>`_, the OpenAPI Documentation can be found `here <https://cdn.emnify.net/api/doc/swagger.html>`_.